programming-club-knit/cp-handbook/21-Exponentiation_Binary_Exponentiation.md

 # EXPONENTIATION AND BINARY EXPONENTIATION

 **<u>BINARY EXPONENTIATION</u>**

-Binary exponentiation, also known as exponentiation by squaring, is a technique used to efficiently compute large powers of a number modulo another number.
+**Binary exponentiation**, also known as exponentiation by squaring, is a Binary exponentiation, also known as exponentiation by squaring, is a technique used to efficiently compute large powers of a number modulo another number.
 It is particularly useful in computer science and